 - 1 broccoli head cut into florets (about 3 cups)

 - 1/2 cup parsley, finely chopped

 - Preheat a large Dutch oven or pasta pot and add the olive oil.
 When hot, add the onion and mushrooms; saute for 3 to 4 minutes.

 - Add the ground beef and cook until no longer pink; about 5 minutes, breaking it up as it cooks.
 Sprinkle in the dry pasta, salt, and pepper; then add the broth.
-Stir and level the pasta with a spatula so that it is mostly submerged.
+Bring the broth to a boil and level the pasta with a spatula until the pasta is mostly submerged in the liquid.

 - Cover and cook on low heat for 10-12 minutes.
 Once the pasta is al dente, remove the lid.
 Add the broccoli, tomato, garlic, and red pepper flakes to the pasta.
 Stir and cover the pasta.
 Turn off the heat and let the pasta and vegetables steam in the residual heat for 5 minutes.

 - Once the vegetables are crisp-tender, add the fresh parsley and Parmesan cheese as desired.
 Stir and serve.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.